slefkimmiatis/academic-kickstart/content/home/experience.md

   location = "San Francisco, CA, USA" date_start = "2019-02-01"
   date_end = ""
-  description = """Responsible for leading the R&D efforts of the Radiomics team in the areas of parallel and quantitative MRI."""
+  description = """Responsible for leading the R&D efforts of the Radiomics team in the areas of parallel and quantitative MRI reconstruction."""

 [[experience]]
   title = "Assistant Professor"